chiehrosswang/TRB_LaTeX_rnw/README.md

 For R-Studio users using Sweave and .rnw ﬁles, you may enable shell escape command in the Global Options > Sweave settings

-# Troubleshooting
+# Making Document
 To make this document from source in a Unix-like OS, issue the following commands:

-'R CMD SWEAVE 'trb_template.rnw'
-'pdflatex --shell-escape trb_template.tex
+"R CMD SWEAVE 'trb_template.rnw pdflatex --shell-escape trb_template.tex bibtex trb_template
-'bibtex trb_template
-'pdflatex --shell-escape trb_template.tex
+pdflatex --shell-escape trb_template.tex
-'pdflatex --shell-escape trb_template.tex
+pdflatex --shell-escape trb_template.tex"

 The --shell-escape option is required to access the command line for the word count.